yalonolay/wikimedia/README.md

 # Analyzing Wikipedia

-a repository for fetching data on Wikipedia in order to analyze it.
+A repository for fetching data from Wikipedia in order to analyze it.
 Contains 2 different jobs:
-1. "pages" - fetches data on pages in Wikipedia
+1. "pages" - fetches all pages from a Wikipedia site, E.g all pages in Hebrew Wikipedia
-2. "users" - fetches data on users in Wikipedia
+2. "users" - fetches Wikipedia users data for a given page, E.g all users that edited the page "ישראל" in Hebrew Wikipedia

 ## Run
 In order to run the code, first go to `wikimedia_analysis` and run: